tiagosilvahub/Repeated-Substring-Pattern/README.md

 SS = ssssssss = ssSss
 ```

-If S is not a repeat substring then there are at least 2 different patterns in it, a and b (a!=b) and we can express S as:
+If S is not a repeat substring then there are at least 2 different patterns in it, t and l (t!=l) and we can express S as:
 ```
-S = ab
+S = tl
-SS = abab does not contain S 'inside'
+SS = tltl does not contain S 'inside'
 ```